suborbital/se2-go/README.md

 go get github.com/suborbital/compute-go
 ```

 Every operation with Compute is done with a `compute.Client`.
-Here's a simple example that fetches exisiting Runnables for a customer and namespace.
+Here's a simple example that fetches exisiting Runnables for a user and namespace.

 ```go
 package main